 Millennials: Born into Distraction

 These days, Rinpoche says that when he goes to sleep he holds an iPad.
 In the past, it was a book.
 Nowadays, he admits that as he wakes in the morning, the first thing he checks is his messages.
 Previously, he thought of compassion and bodhicitta.
 It is a slight change, but it is a fundamental change.
 Why?
-The first thought of the day is not worthy.
+The first thought of the day is not a worthy thought.
 Not bodhicitta.
 We need to think about this, remind ourselves, and investigate: what is the result?
-Too many quick firing thoughts in our heads.
+Too many quick-firing thoughts in our heads.
 Nowadays we talk about everything.
 Our thinking becomes so big, so varied and we become a “jack of all trades and master of none.”
-Or more simply, we become jack of all thinking and nothing is accomplished.
+Or more simply, we become a jack of all thinking, and nothing is accomplished.

 The Problem of Thinking